-Boarding was called 30 minutes before departure despite the fact that our plane hadn’t even arrived yet.
+Boarding is typically called 30 minutes before departure – whether your plane has even arrived yet or not.

-‘Boarding’ took place with priority being called first, and then non-priority after.
+‘Boarding’ takes place with priority being called first, and then non-priority after.
 Flexi Plus gave us priority boarding privileges, so we went right.

 But after scanning our boarding passes we were simply herded into a holding pen.
 And there we all stood for about 30 minutes until our plane arrived, arriving passengers and baggage were offloaded and the airplane was cleaned.

 It was pretty crowded and uncomfortable in the holding pen.

 The Ryanair boarding process is similar at every airport we have used Flexi Plus.
 You get ‘priority boarding’ but that means the first in a pen or on a bus to a remote gate rather than being the first on the plane itself.

 Eventually our plane did arrive.
 We watched from the holding pen while passengers exited from both the front and rear doors.